IBM/JSONata4Java/README.md

 ```
 git clone https://github.com/IBM/JSONata4Java.git
 ```
-The code was created using OpenJDK Runtime Environment (build 1.8.0_311-b11).
+The code was created using IBM Semeru Runtime Open Edition (build 1.8.0_322-b06).
 You can import the project into Eclipse 2021-12 or newer.

 ### Building the jar files